Godzilla: Final thoughts (Updated 10/2016)

 6) Millennium universe: Includes Godzilla 2000: Millennium (1999)

 The vaguest of all Godzilla continuities.
 Godzilla exists, feeds on nuclear energy, and has been troubling Japan regularly for years, but evidently not very many years since scientists know little about him.
-It is not even clear whether the original 1954 attack occurred in this reality.
+It is not even clear whether the original 1954 attack occurred in this reality (although behind-the-scenes materials say that it did, and that this Godzilla is a second one that emerged comparatively recently).
 Given Godzilla’s attraction to nuclear energy, this could hypothetically be a Heisei variant in which the psychic research program and G-Force never arose, and in which Godzilla’s more recent attacks began later or came more infrequently.

 7) G-Graspers universe: Includes most or all of Godzilla (’54), Godzilla vs. Megaguirus (2000)